verifa/tempoR/README.md

 ### Utility scripts

 In the `scripts` folder there are a few shell scripts that use `curl` to query tempo and `jq` to parse the result.
-They expect that the tempo api key can be read from `${HOME}/bin/tempo.token`.
+These scripts also rely on that the tempo api key can be read from `${HOME}/.Renviron`.

 #### teams.sh